More People Are Using Plastic Surgery To Become Human Barbie And Ken Dolls

 Plastic surgery is becoming more popular than ever.
-Recently the American Society of Plastic Surgeons released its annual plastic surgery statistics, stating that nearly 1.8 million surgical cosmetic procedures and about 15.5 million minimally invasive procedures were performed in the U.S. last year, reports CNN.
-The top five surgical procedures were breast augmentation, liposuction, nose reshaping, eyelid surgeries, and face lifts.
+Recently the American Society of Plastic Surgeons released its annual plastic surgery statistics stating that nearly 1.8 million surgical cosmetic procedures and about 15.5 million minimally invasive ones were performed in the U.S. last year reports CNN.
+The top five surgical procedures were breast augmentation, liposuction, nose reshaping, eyelid surgeries and face lifts.
 And plastic surgery isn’t just for older Hollywood actresses anymore.
-Younger men and women have gone under the knife to transform themselves trying to become someone else including human Barbie dolls, Ken dolls, and even aliens.
+Younger men and women have gone under the knife to transform themselves trying to become someone else including human Barbie dolls, Ken dolls and even aliens.
 Here are just four of them:

 Vinny Ohh

-Vinny Ohh is only 22-years-old and has already undergone over 100 plastic surgery procedures in an effort to become a “genderless” alien, reports Christian News.
-Ohh is a makeup artist and model, but ever since he was in high school, he wanted to change his looks to look more like an extra-terrestrial.
+Vinny Ohh is only 22-years-old and has already undergone over 100 plastic surgery procedures in an effort to become a “genderless” alien reports Christian News.
+Ohh is a makeup artist and model but ever since high school, he wanted to change his looks to look more like an extra-terrestrial.

 “Over the years, I’ve realized I’m not gay, bi, trans or any of these things.
 I just want to be me.
 I want to be a sexless alien being.
-I want my outside to reflect how I feel on the inside,” says Ohh.
+I want my outside to reflect how I feel on the inside, says Ohh.
 “So far, I’ve had $50,000 in skincare and procedures, including two rhinoplasties, facial fillers in my lips, cheeks and brow bone all to look extra-terrestrial.
 I do kind of look like a Martian: I have a really big head, no eyebrows and I’ve just been connecting with that.”

 How you feel when someone eats your leftovers pic.twitter.com/5J2HSzuugF